pmainguet/udemy-courses/Javascript/README.md

 * How does it work ?
   1. A brand new EMPTY object is created.
-  2.  the constructor fnciton is then called
+  2.  the constructor function is then called
-      * Creation of a new exection context (with a "this" variable)
+      * Creation of a new execution context (with a "this" variable)
-      * the "this" should point to the global object (function call and not method call) but through the "new" operator, "this" points to the empty obkect that has been initially created
+      * the "this" should point to the global object (function call and not method call) but through the "new" operator, "this" points to the empty object that has been initially created
 * If you want child object to inherite a property or a method, we should put it in the prototype of the parent object (ie the CONSTRUCTOR)

           var Person = function (...){